dzackgarza/Research/Notes/PostnikovTowers.md

 $\pi_*(X) \da \bigoplus_{j=1}^\infty \pi(X; x_0)$.
-Although the homotopy groups themselves are not a *complete* invariant of the topological type of $X$ -- that is, we can generally construct spaces $X'$ that are homotopy-equivalent to $X$ but not *homeomorphic* to $X$ -- this will provide partial information.
+Although the homotopy groups themselves are not a *complete* invariant of the topological type of $X$ -- that is, we can generally construct spaces $X'$ that are homotopy-equivalent to $X$ but not *homeomorphic* to $X$ -- this will provide partial information that will allow us to distinguish spaces.
-Moreover, in this process we will determine what extra information is needed to in fact obtain a *complete* set of invariants for $X$.
+Moreover, in this process we will determine what extra information is needed to in fact obtain a *complete* set of homotopy invariants for $X$.
+In other words, we hope to answer the question of how much data it takes to uniquely specify $[X]$, the homotopy type of $X$.

-The very first thing we'll do is replace $X$ with a CW complex that is homotopy-equivalent to $X$.
-By the CW approximation theorem, we can do this for any space $X$, and since many theorems are much nicer for CW complexes than arbitrary spaces, we implicitly work in this subcategory from here on.
+The very first thing we'll do is replace $X$ with a CW complex $\tilde X$ that is homotopy-equivalent to $X$, and we'll immediately abuse notation by just writing $X$ for $\tilde X$ everywhere.
+By the CW approximation theorem, we can $X$, and since many theorems are much nicer for CW complexes than arbitrary spaces, we implicitly work in this subcategory from here on.

 For any group $G$, suppose for a moment that there existed a space $K(G,n)$ (where $n$ is a natural numbers) satisfying